riscv-android-src/toolchain-rustc/src/tools/miri/README.md

 * There are still plenty of open questions around the basic invariants for some types and when these invariants even have to hold.
-Miri tries to avoid false positives here, so if you program runs fine in Miri right now that is by no means a guarantee that it is UB-free when these questions get answered.
+Miri tries to avoid false positives here, so if your program runs fine in Miri right now that is by no means a guarantee that it is UB-free when these questions get answered.

     In particular, Miri does currently not check that integers/floats are